 Though a lot goes into developing an adaptive leader, there are four basic principles of adaptive leadership:

 - Organizational justice

 1. Organizational justice

 As noted earlier, adaptive challenges usually don’t have a clear problem and solution.

 Therefore, solving them requires creativity and ingenuity.
-This makes it really important for an adaptive leader to create an environment where all voices and perspectives can be heard.
+This makes it really important for an adaptive leader to create an environment and company culture where all voices and perspectives can be heard.